lamhda/deep_fuzzy_elpigraph/README.md

 # Deep and Fuzzy Elastic Principal Graphs (ElPiGraph)
-Deep Fuzzy ElPiGraph : compute embedding of principal graphs in latent spaces, using PyTorch
+ElPiGraph algorithm implemented as a standard PyTorch module